-Creative Thinking is a cognitive process that supports divergent and convergent aspects of problem-solving and decision-Thinking creatively provides a means to identify that a problem exists and, therefore, helps with problem definition.
+Creative Thinking is a cognitive process that supports divergent and convergent aspects of problem-solving and decisionmaking.
+Thinking creatively provides a means to identify that a problem exists and, therefore, helps with problem definition.
 It also gives rise to the generation of multiple alternatives and a range of options in this divergent component.
-Through of thinking, application critical the alternatives are analyzed and judged for effectiveness and appropriateness in solving the problem.
+Through application of critical (convergent) thinking, the alternatives are analyzed and judged for effectiveness and appropriateness in solving the problem.
 The convergence on the problem solution results in a decision for implementation.
 However, our predilection for quick answers and easy solutions hinders the process of divergent and convergent thinking.

-As Figure 2 depicts, when faced with a challenging situation we limit ourselves to what we know-the comfortableness with the area of familiarity.
-We are selfconstrained in generating ideas and options, and impose a boundary on the solution sets.
+As Figure 2 depicts, when faced with a challenging situation individuals organizations limit themselves to what they know-the comfortableness with the area of familiarity.
+11 We are self-constrained in generating ideas and options, and impose boundaries on the solution sets.
 Our challenge is to push outward from our comfort zone and enter the area of discovery.
 This expansion to the areas of discovery is particularly important for military officers who are often rewarded for "making decisions and getting on with it."
 While the divergent nature of creative problem-solving requires additional time, the value is that it encourages greater exploration of concerns and unconventional problem identification, and "non-standard" alternatives.